Snakewood Lumber

 Given

-Snakewood lumber's extreme difficulty to acquire it is rarely used
+Snakewood lumber's extreme difficulty to acquire it , at least wood that has an amazing figure, ... it is rarely used

 for anything other then small craft work, particularly for knife

-handles. snakewood has a very tight exotic figure that works wonderfully
+scales (handles).
+Snakewood has a very tight exotic figure, consistent with its name, that works wonderfully

 on the small surface area of a knife handle.